 What are Special Needs Trusts

-A Hypothetical Example: A couple has three adult children who will divide a $600,000 estate after both parents have died.
-One of the children is receiving SSI and Medi-Cal benefits due to a mental health disability.
-This adult child has problems managing money, so the parents are Representative Payees for the Medi-Cal benefits.
+A hypothetical example: A couple has three adult children who will divide a $600,000 estate after both parents have died.
+One of the children is receiving SSI benefits due to a mental health disability.
+This adult child has problems managing money, so the parents are Representative Payees for the benefits.
 If the couple sets up a traditional will or trust distributing everything equally among their children, their disabled child may have major financial issues.
-He or she will inherit about $200,000, which is far above the asset limits set by SSI and Medi-Cal.
-They will be disqualified from these programs and receive no further benefits.
-If the child spends their inheritance, not only will they have no assets, they may also have a tough time getting back onto SSI and Medi-Cal.
+He or she will inherit about $200,000, which is far above the asset limits set by SSI.
+They will be disqualified from this program and receive no further benefits.
+If the child spends their inheritance, not only will they have no assets, they may also have a tough time getting back onto SSI.

 - Special Needs Trusts: Protecting Your Child’s Financial Future by Kevin Urbatsch Attorney and Michele Fuller-Urbatch Attorney, (7th Edition) published by Nolo Press